kabk/go-theses-17-manus-nijhoff/writings/thesis_.md

 Topics

+##Optimization.
+For what good?
+Where to draw the line?
+For the gonzo, optimization is hedonism.

 - Oversimplification ≈ ignoring the complexity of our systems.
 Faith in technology instead of commitment to technology.
 - Distraction.
 Instead of information.
 Dealing with interruptive media.
 - Filtering / editing.
 Done for you or by you.
 What does it do for you?
-- Time management.
+- Time optimization.
-- Optimization.
-For what good?
-Where to draw the line?
-For the gonzo, optimization is hedonism.

 Quasi-solutions to real problems.
 Like the Rsonic for smokers.

+#CONTROL AND QUESTION

 ##Introduction

 >"Cover the window, please.
 These mountains give me no ideas."

 I am no authority on design and on the internet.
 But I have experience with both.
 And I have some views I want to put on paper.
 So bear with me for this ride.
 It won't be pretty, I hope.